 That kind of transparency and communication should be carried over into as many relationships as possible, especially when it comes to individual workers’ pain points.

-“My new boss just started a few months ago,” says Brochhausen, “and in our first meeting, he said, ‘Listen, I’m really bad on email.
+Brochhausen shares an example from her boss.
+“In our first meeting, he said, ‘Listen, I’m really bad on email.
 I get a ton of it, and I’m terrible at it, so if you send me a really important email, bump it at the end of the day or send me a text message.’
 That was helpful for me to determine when I should follow up.
 I don’t want to be pushy, but I want to make sure this is flagged.”

-When things go wrong, don’t panic
+When collaboration goes wrong, don’t panic

 It should be the responsibility of the entire team to collaborate constructively.
 So before pounding the panic button on an issue, go through the following steps to keep collaboration in the workplace productive and courteous.

-1. Have one-on-one conversations
+1. Have one-on-one conversations with team members

 2. Disagree and commit

-“My pet project might’ve gotten cut from our list of major priorities, but my role as an employee would be to say, ‘OK, I disagree with that decision, but I commit to getting these current priorities done, because I know that my voice was heard,’ ” Hunsberger says.
+“My pet project might’ve gotten cut from our list of major priorities, but my role as an employee would be to say, ‘OK, I disagree with that decision, but I commit to getting these current priorities done, because I know that my voice was heard’,” Hunsberger says.
 “Maybe we’ll get to my thing or maybe we won’t, but we have to be OK with that, because there will always be things that we don’t get to.
 We can’t do absolutely everything.”